UK makes omicron contingency plans for hospitals, schools

 “It’s important that those contingency plans are refreshed and that we take measures to mitigate those impacts,” Barclay said.

-He cited increased support for virus testing in schools and warehouses, and perhaps better ventilation, as an example of how to prevent disruptions.
+Ministers have cited increased support for more virus testing, better ventilation in schools and workplaces, and drafting former teachers or even volunteers to prevent absences from having a serious impact on schools.

 The public had been advised to test themselves ahead of joining any New Year's celebrations.